 U.S. Bankruptcy Court

-Bankruptcy is not just filing bankruptcy petitions.
+Filing bankruptcy petitions is just one part of bankruptcy.
+Lawsuits are regularly filed in bankruptcy cases.
 Bankruptcy courts hold trials.
 Much of the bankruptcy process includes litigation.
-When a bankruptcy case is filed, this can mean that litigation in other courts is removed to the Bankruptcy Court.
-The judges change; the rules change.
-Most importantly, the strategies change.
+When a bankruptcy case is filed, ongoing litigation in other courts can be removed to the Bankruptcy Court.

-The Fox Law Corporation is experienced and knowledgeable with the laws in the U.S. Bankruptcy Court.
-We understand the legal strategies.
-We have litigated before the same judges for many years.
+Fox Law handles litigation in the bankruptcy court.
+Fox Law is experienced and knowledgeable in litigation matters.
+We develop and follow litigation strategies.
+We have litigated before the same bankruptcy judges for years.

 We work hard to establish integrity with the judges and excellence in this arena.

 Other chapter 11 firms use legal strategies when trying to reorganize a business.
 Those chapter 11 cases fail because not only is the wrong strategy being used, the attorney does not bring the legal and the management teams together as part of an overall strategy to identify and to try to solve the issues, e.g. financial, legal, leadership.
 That is why most chapter 11 firms have a high percentage of their cases fail and the businesses get shut down.

 Negotiating for Success